telliott99/MyMath/diff-trig/lim_x_sinx.rst

     = \frac{1}{2} r^2 \sin t \cos t

 Consider next the sector of the circle (piece shaped like a slice of pie) containing the same angle, :math:`t`.
+Recall that :math:`t` is the length of the portion of the circumference along this sector (if :math:`t` is measured in radians).
+If the circle is not a unit circle, then multiply by the radius.

+The area of the sector could then be approximated as a triangle with base :math:`r \theta` and height :math:`r`.

-Its area is that fraction of the total angular measure of the circle, :math:`2 \pi`, times the total area of the circle.
+Alternatively, consider that :math:`t` is some fraction of the total angular measure of the circle, namely :math:`t/2 \pi`, and we multiply by the total area of the circle to get the area of the sector:

 .. math::

     A = \frac{t}{2 \pi} \pi r^2 = \frac{1}{2} r^2 t

+It's the same answer.

 Finally, consider the right triangle containing the dotted line, whose base has length :math:`r`.
-Because it is a similar triangle with the previous one, its height (that dotted line) is in the same ratio to :math:`r`, the base of the triangle, as :math:`\sin t` is to :math:`\cos t`.
+Because it is a similar triangle with the first one, its height (that dotted line) is in the same ratio to :math:`r`, the base of the triangle, as :math:`\sin t` is to :math:`\cos t`.
 Thus, its length is :math:`r \tan t` and so the area of this triangle is

 .. math::